knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsPayPalClassicApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PaymentsPayPalClassicApi();
-            var request = new ModelCreatePayPalPaymentRequest(); // ModelCreatePayPalPaymentRequest | The request to create a PayPal payment token (optional)
+            var request = new CreatePayPalPaymentRequest(); // CreatePayPalPaymentRequest | The request to create a PayPal payment token (optional)

             try
             {